diescake/react-animation-training/README.md

 Considering and training for animations on React

+## Conclusions

+I've decided to use `react-transition-group` because I have felt the library is the most familiar with css-modules.
+Most of the recent libraries generate the dedicated component which is set styles in JavaScript or give properties to the specified component through the `style` prop directly.
+That ways are not good with css-modules.
+CSS animation styles should be also defined in css (or scss/sass) files.

 ## npm trends

 [react-motion vs react-transition-group vs react-spring vs react-pose](https://www.npmtrends.com/react-motion-vs-react-transition-group-vs-react-spring-vs-react-pose) on 2019/08/12 (JST)